johnwbyrd/atto-pi/README.md

 ## Precision and limits

 Practical calculation of pi all about limits.
-It necessary to track types exactly in order to make sure that C integer overflow does not occur for the digits of pi requested.
-To this end, every integer type in this program is abstracted.
+It is necessary to track types exactly in order to make sure that C integer overflow does not occur for the digits of pi requested.
+To this end, every integer type in this program is abstracted semantically.

 The algorithm produces three decimal digits per iteration, with the first iteration yielding just the initial digit 3 followed by the decimal point.
 Each subsequent iteration contributes three more digits to pi's expansion.
 The performance characteristics vary dramatically across different digit counts - computing 100 digits runs relatively quickly, 1000 digits requires noticeable time, while 10,000 digits on period hardware like a Commodore 64 can take hours due to the quadratic scaling of the arithmetic operations.